Radiology Lead Apron for X-Ray & Radiation Protection

 Core Material Options in IndoSurgicals Lead Aprons

-IndoSurgicals offers multiple radiation protection core materials so users can choose between traditional lead-based protection and modern lead-free / lightweight options.
+IndoSurgicals offers multiple radiation protection core materials so users can choose between traditional lead-based protection and modern lead-free or lightweight options.

 StPb® Core Material